package57/Clunker/Clunker.md

 }
 ```

-this is the right way:
+This is the right way:
 to test this, open the file with another editor first then try ‘open filename’ and you will get a ‘file unavailable’ message.
 Exactly what we want.
 We're using the 'app' option, so that C++ doesn't erase the file when we finally open it.
 We're allowing for 2 attempts.
 Perhaps, using a time frame would be smarter.
 Just trying to make a point.
 How long would you wait?

 ```